Massimo Sarmi

-Massimo Sarmi (born 4 August 1948 in Malcesine) is an Italian businessman.
-He was the chief executive officer of Poste italiane Spa from May 2002 to April 2014.
+Massimo Sarmi (born 4 August 1948) is an Italian business executive who was the chief executive officer of Poste italiane Spa from May 2002 to April 2014.

 Career

 Massimo Sarmi began his career as an engineer in the Italian Air Force.

 In 1995 he became the managing director of the newly established TIM, a position that he left in 1998 and took the position of codirector for the parent company Telecom Italia.

 In 2001 Siemens Italia appointed him CEO, a position he left in 2002 to become CEO of the Poste Italiane Group.